dafenner/CrowdQCplus/README.md

 Optionally, the user can provide elevation information per station (column `z`), as to perform a height correction in some of the QC levels.
 Any other column can be present, but is quietly ignored by CrowdQC+.

-Exemplarily, this is how an input data table with hourly data of a month should be organised (values completely nonesense and made up):
+This is how an input data table with hourly data of a month should be organised (values completely nonesense and made up):
 | p_id | time | ta | lon | lat | z |
 | -----| ---- | -- | --- | --- | - |
 | 1 | 2021-01-01 00:00 | 7.5 | 12.6789 | 40.5432 | 45 |